Arfs6/Arfs6.github.io/resume.md

     TWBlue is an open source mastodon desktop client I [contribute](https://github.com/MCV-Software/TWBlue/pulls?q=is%3Apr+author%3AArfs6+) to.
 Technologies used in the project include python, WXPython (Graphical User Interface library) and gettext (translations library).
 Some of my contributions include:

-    - **[Automated building and release of new versions](https://github.com/MCV-Software/TWBlue/pull/567):** This paved the way to the first release of TWBlue in over half a year.
+    - **[Automated building and releasing new versions](https://github.com/MCV-Software/TWBlue/pull/567):** This paved the way to the first release of TWBlue in over half a year.
     - **[Fixed a button](https://github.com/MCV-Software/TWBlue/pull/524)**: This is my first contribution to an open source project.

 ## Projects